 Bali has a pretty consistent climate, but it gets packed around Christmas and from June through August as Americans and Europeans take advantage of their breaks, and Australians also do in the opposite way.
 Yet Bali has great weather and lower prices in between these times, so for a RTW traveler those might be the best times to visit.

 Again, the point is that some of these things aren’t as obvious as they might seem, so thirty minutes doing research before you confirm your route might be the difference between a perfectly timed visit and a disastrously timed one.

-Shoulder Seasons - Shoulder season, the time on either side of high and low seasons, offer a good alternative for the RTW traveler, particularly those on a tight budget.
+Shoulder Seasons - Shoulder season, the time on either side of high and low seasons, offer a good alternative for the long-term traveler, particularly those on a tight budget or families looking to slow it down and really dig deep into a culture.
 While you might assume that traveling in high season is your best bet, keep in mind that prices are always higher and crowds always larger.
 If you’re on a one-week holiday, then it makes sense to go with the time period where weather is best.

 But when you have more time, like on a RTW trip, traveling in shoulder season is something to think about.
 The crowds aren’t as bad and prices tend to drop.
 You take a risk with weather – it could be great or it could suck, but when you have as much time as one does when traveling around the world, especially if you take the slow travel approach, the risks aren’t as large.

 Let’s say you’re in Thailand for a month or two during shoulder season and spending time in Bangkok.
 You want to head down to the islands, but your itinerary is pretty open.
 You can keep an eye on the weather forecast, and if it’s calling for rain the next few days, go somewhere else or stay put.
 With long term travel you have the time to wait out a storm, something you don’t have when you’re only gone for a week or two.
 Once that storm passes, hop on a train and get to the beach!